Open-CMSIS-Pack/cpackget/README.md

 **As of v0.7.0, the pack root is read-only, with permissions being handled by cpackget.** Changing any permissions manually inside the pack root might cause erratic behavior, potentially breaking functionality.

+### Using the default pack root folder

+If not specified as described in the previous section, cpackget will determine the pack root folder based on the Operating System and user environment.

+This "default mode" enables a fast bootstrapping process, as cpackget will detect the presence of the public index file `.Web/index.pidx` in the default pack root and if it's missing, automatically populates/initializes it using the current index reference.
+This is the equivalent of running `cpackget init https://www.keil.com/pack/index.pidx`.

 ### Adding packs

 The commands below demonstrate how to add packs: